-Really, this memorable European train station stop should go to some dirt patch in the middle-of-nowhere Slovakia, but I have no idea what the name of it is.
+Really, this memorable European train station stop should go to some dirt patch in middle-of-nowhere Slovakia, but I have no idea what the name of it is.
 Regardless, it was there I saw a beautiful backpacker chase down our train.
 I questioned my Australian train-mates why there would be a backpacker here when they said that they knew her.
-Turns out she was locked out of the sleeper car and had to run from one car to the next to get in – before the train started moving again mind you.
+Turns out, she was locked out of the sleeper car and had to run from one car to the next.
+All before the train started moving again mind you.

 Bergen Station, Bergen Norway

 When thinking of travel in Norway trains don’t come to mind, but they should.
 Although cruising the fjords are a must, train travel is equally scenic.
 I was lucky enough to travel by train from Oslo to Bergen and saw all the snow-capped beauty along the way.
-At the end of the line I was met by my Viking friend Sunny who eagerly waited by the tracks.
+At the end of the line, I was met by my Viking friend Sunny who eagerly waited by the tracks.
 The station was cold and airy but had a certain feel about it that made it uniquely Norwegian.

 Šargan Eight Railway Stations – Mokra Gora, Serbia

 As the ticket agent grunted and handed me my change I questioned if this train trip was going to be worth it.
 Although Serbians are not known for their hospitality, a trip on the Šargan Eight Railway helped soften this perception.
-The narrow-gauge tourist train travels along a windy figure eight track through a beautiful countryside and between a few small stations.
+The narrow-gauge tourist train travels along with a windy figure-eight track through beautiful countryside and between a few small stations.
 Each station had a little bar and its own character.
 Along the way I mingled with locals, sharing laughs and their homemade blueberry wine…which may or may not have been made with antifreeze.
-A collection of fun and a memorable European train station stops nonetheless!
+A collection of fun and memorable European train station stops nonetheless!

 Pisa Centrale Railway Station – Pisa, Italy

-I was travelling through Europe with a friend who had already been to Pisa and wrote off the tower as “meh.”
-I took this to heart but when I found out we had a 65-minute wait for our train to Naples I took it as a challenge to make up my own mind.
+I was travelling through Europe with a friend who had already been to Pisa.
+He wrote off the tower as “meh” and I took this to heart.
+That was until I found out we had a 65-minute wait for our train to Naples I took it as a challenge to make up my own mind.
 The result was getting lost and almost missing my connection.
 I did get to see the tower and all its leaning glory with just enough time to snap a picture and buy a snow globe.
 If it wasn’t for the very confused and possibly frightened Chinese tourist that I shared (forcibly) a cab with, I may have had much longer to enjoy it.